 - Bad performing ones.
 Example: 50,000 BTU garage heater producing 30,000 BTU of heating capacity.

 - Miscalculating garage heating needs.
-It’s common for people to buy a unit that’s too small to properly heat the whole garage.
+It’s common for people to buy a unit that’s too small to heat the whole garage properly.

-Nonetheless, the ones built with high-quality parts and properly certified by AHAM (performance, energy-efficiency) are both reliable and capable of heating 1, 2, 3, or even 4 car garages.
+Nonetheless, the ones built with high-quality parts and properly certified by AHAM (performance, energy-efficiency) are both reliable and capable of heating 1-car, 2-car, 3-car, or even 4-car garages.

-We have created a list of these best garage heaters below.
-You’ll find a table with key metrics such as BTU performance and wattage, followed by short reviews of each of the top garage heaters.
+LearnMetrics recommends the 8 best garage heaters.
+You’ll find a comparison table below with key metrics such as BTU performance and wattage, followed by short reviews of each of the top garage heaters.

 But first, let’s go over a few key metrics based on which you can compare garage heaters and determine which one is the best for your garage.